 Additional requirements must be met to be eligible for the Eagle Scout (Boy Scout) / Gold Award (Girl Scout) grant program.

-High school juniors who enroll at Rosedale Tech prior to the start of their senior year are eligible to apply for the The Early Application Grant.
+High school seniors who enroll at Rosedale Tech by December 31 of their senior year are eligible to apply for the The Early Application Grant.

 To submit a request to apply for the Early Application Grant, click Here.